markhull/A1icia/AlixiaCLI/README.md

-# A1icia CLI
+# Alixia CLI

-This is the CLI Module for the [A1icia Project](https://github.com/markhull/A1icia).
+This is the CLI Module for the [Alixia Project](https://github.com/markhull/Alixia).

-CLI is a simple Command Line Interface module providing access to A1icia Central using a terminal.
+CLI is a simple **C**ommand **L**ine **I**nterface module providing access to A1icia Central using a terminal.
 It is a little beefier than most CLIs in that it can also play multimedia files and display images and history text via Swing.

-## Build Class Path
-* A1iciaAPI.jar
-* A1iciaMedia.jar
-* commons-pool2-2.0.jar
-* guava-23.0.jar
-* jedis-2.9.0.jar
+Alixia CLI is now Java 10.
+See `module-info.java` for module path requirements.